Akshansh029/dynamic-dashboard/README.md

 1. **Dynamic Categories and Widgets:**
    - The dashboard is structured into categories (e.g., CSPM Executive Dashboard), and each category can contain multiple widgets.
-   - Widgets are represented with random text for assignment purposes.
+   - Widgets are represented with random text but can be set with data.

 2. **Add and Remove Widgets:**
    - Users can add a widget to a category by providing a widget name and description.